ApocalypseCalculator/AHKB/README.md

 Play certain NSFW sound effects when a keypress is detected.

+As of now only works on Windows, but can be easily modified for Linux/Mac if you swap to a different keylogger.

 Try not to use it in public, if you can.

 If you have more sauce, please provide, I need them for ... research purposes.